How to remove the OperativeMachine adware?

 Malware Removal (Mac) | To eliminate possible malware infections, scan your Mac with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner. |

 ActivityInput, StandardBoost and SkilledObject are other adware examples.
-What most apps of this type have in common is that they are designed to generate ads.
-Simply said, they are useless to their users even if they are advertised as legitimate, useful apps.
-If an app of this type is already installed on a browser and/or computer, then it should be removed as soon as possible.
+Most apps of this type generate ads.
+They are useless to regular users, even if they are advertised as legitimate, useful apps.

 How did OperativeMachine install on my computer?